#5: The Holdovers

 4 Stars

-And not only is Payne pitching a perfect game, but he has Paul Giamatti batting clean-up.
-It’s my favorite Giamatti performance, his previous being Miles in Sideways.
-I love how Giamatti’s character, Mr. Hunham, is infused with humanity and understanding, not anger, which is typical for this type of character.
+Yes, the Hemingson script fits Payne’s sensibilities, but it also gives Paul Giamatti one of the best roles of his career.
+It’s my favorite Giamatti performance (my previous being Miles in Payne’s Sideways).
+Mr. Hunham is equal parts critical, sensitive, and caring (although he probably wouldn’t admit to those last two).
 He wants his student Angus to live up to his potential, a potential that Hunham never achieved for himself.
-That’s not to say that Hunham isn’t an asshole.
+This isn’t to say that Hunham isn’t an asshole.
 He is.
-But immediately in the opening scene you find yourself laughing with Hunham, not at him, as he caustically grades his students’ papers in his tiny apartment.
+But in the opening scene you find yourself laughing with Hunham, not at him, as he caustically grades his students’ papers in his tiny apartment.
 He’s pathetic, and you love him.
 It’s a perfect merging of actor and performance and character.

-I had never seen Dominic Sessa in anything, nor Da’Vine Joy Randolph.
+Playing Angus Tully and Mary are Dominic Sessa and Da’Vine Joy Randolph, respectively.
 I’m not sure how two relatively new performers can meet a director and actor at their artistic peaks, but they do.
-It’s incredible.
 I can’t say that their characters affected me any less than Giamatti’s.
+The two actors give tender, wonderful performances.

 Previous